biod/sambamba/INSTALL.md

 * gcc tool chain (for lz4)
 * libz

+The biod project was moved back into the sambamba git repo.
+It is no longer a dependency.

 ## Install Sambamba from source

 After checking out the source from github with git submodules it is